OpenMediaVault-Plugin-Developers/openmediavault-autoshutdown/README.md

    Check for logged in user
    Samba status check
 3. UL/DL-Rate in kB/s over active network interfaces
-4. HDD IO Rate check in Kb/s
+4. HDD IO rate check in kB/s
 5. Check for active processes
-6. Check for User plugins
+6. Check for user plugins

 If a check with a higher priority gives back a positive result, then no check with a lower priority is executed.
 The script reduces the cycles by one and